List of mayors of Pavia

-The Mayor of Pavia is an elected politician who, along with the Pavia's City Council, is accountable for the strategic government of Pavia in Lombardy, Italy.
+The mayor of Pavia is an elected politician who, along with the Pavia's city council, is accountable for the strategic government of Pavia in Lombardy, Italy.

-The current Mayor is Fabrizio Fracassi, a member of the right-wing populist party Lega Nord, who took office on 30 May 2019.
+The current mayor is Michele Lissia, a member of the centre-left Democratic Party, who took office on 11 June 2024.

 Overview

-According to the Italian Constitution, the Mayor of Pavia is member of the City Council.
+According to the Italian Constitution, the mayor of Pavia is member of the city council.

-The Mayor is elected by the population of Pavia, who also elect the members of the City Council, controlling the Mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
-The Mayor is entitled to appoint and release the members of his government.
+The mayor is elected by the population of Pavia, who also elect the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is entitled to appoint and release the members of his government.

-Since 1993 the Mayor is elected directly by Pavia's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
+Since 1993 the mayor is elected directly by Pavia's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.